-22 Best Skills to Put on a Resume + Examples
+26 Best Skills to Put on Your Resume: Examples for 2025

 Create Your Resume NowSkills for resumes.
 This topic brings many questions.
 What are good skills to put on a resume?
 How many skills to list on a resume?
 What are the best resume skills examples?

-These are just a few doubts that many people have regarding skills for resumes.
-But—no matter what you'd like to learn about resume skills, I've got you covered.
-Read on and find out everything you need to know to create a perfect resume skills section of your resume!
+These are just a few doubts that many people have.
+No matter what you'd like to learn about skills, I've got you covered.
+Read on and find out everything you need to know to create a perfect resume skills section!

 This guide will show you: